 But I am a big believer in the idea that well-informed patients and families are key to getting the healthcare work done better.

-So I’ve written a two-part article about how you can help a senior get the most out of his or her medication review, and the first part is being published this week at A Place for Mom:
+So I’ve written a two-part article for A Place for Mom, about how you can help an older person get the most out of his or her medication review.
+Here’s part one:

 In this article, I share five medication safety truths that I always keep in mind, and that you should too!
 They are: